2br-2b/even_better_profanity/benchmarking/README.md

-# Benchmarking `better_profanity`
+# Benchmarking `subjectively_better_profanity`

-This directory provides code for benchmarking the memory usage and speed of `better_profanity`.
+This directory provides code for benchmarking the memory usage and speed of `subjectively_better_profanity`.

 ## Setup

-Follow the **Installation** instructions for `better_profanity` to ensure the version you intend to benchmark is installed.
+Follow the **Installation** instructions for `subjectively_better_profanity` to ensure the version you intend to benchmark is installed.

 Install additional dependencies by running